Intel bets on selling Mobileye data, with maps a first test

 | SAN FRANCISCO

-SAN FRANCISCO To understand Intel's $15.3 billion (12.6 billion pounds) proposed acquisition of Israel's Mobileye, imagine the data created and compiled by a self-driving car scanning the road and objects around it as a potential source of revenue.
+SAN FRANCISCO To understand Intel's $15.3 billion proposed acquisition of Israel's Mobileye, imagine the data created and compiled by a self-driving car scanning the road and objects around it as a potential source of revenue.

 "Tech firms are hunting for ever more data.
 Miles = data," wrote Morgan Stanley analyst Adam Jonas in a note on Monday to clients after Intel announced the deal.